Daniela Hantuchová: 2007: Winning in Indian Wells for the second time

 Hantuchová's first tournament of the year was at the Auckland Open, where she lost in the second round to Virginie Razzano.
 Hantuchová then lost to Nicole Vaidišová in the first round of the Tier-II Sydney International and reached her second consecutive Australian Open fourth round, where she lost to world No. 5, Kim Clijsters.

 Hantuchová was then upset in the first round of the Tier-I Pan Pacific Open in Tokyo by Roberta Vinci.
-Three weeks later at the Tier-II Dubai Championships, Hantuchová defeated Maria Kirilenko in the second round, before losing her quarterfinal match against Amélie Mauresmo in three sets.
+Three weeks later at the Tier-II Dubai Championships, Hantuchová defeated Maria Kirilenko in the second round, before losing her quarterfinal match against Amélie Mauresmo, in three sets.
 The following week at the Tier-II Qatar Open, Hantuchová trailed world No. 6, Martina Hingis, in their quarterfinal match 4–1 in the second set, before coming back to win.
 She then lost her semifinal match against world No. 5, Svetlana Kuznetsova.
 In her seventh tournament of the year, Hantuchová won six matches, the last four of which were upsets of higher seeded players, to win the Tier I Indian Wells Open.
 She upset Hingis in the fourth round, Shahar Pe'er in the quarterfinals, Li Na in the semifinals, and Kuznetsova in the final in straight sets.

 Hantuchová, however, struggled in her next four events.
 She was upset in the third round of the Tier I Miami Open in Key Biscayne by Vera Zvonareva.
 On clay at Amelia Island, Hantuchová lost to Sybille Bammer in the quarterfinals.
 Two weeks later, Hantuchová lost both of her Fed Cup matches against the Czech Republic in Bratislava on clay, losing to Vaidišová and Lucie Šafářová.
 Losing her fourth consecutive match, Hantuchová was upset in the first round of the Tier I German Open in Berlin by Zuzana Ondrášková.
-Hantuchová then reached her first career clay-court semifinal at the Internazionali BNL d'Italia in Rome.
+Hantuchová then reached her first career clay-court semifinal at the Italian Open in Rome.
 She upset seventh-seeded Anna Chakvetadze in the third round, before losing to second-seeded Kuznetsova in the semifinals.
-At the French Open, Hantuchová was upset in the third round by Anabel Medina Garrigues, 4–6, 7–6, 7–5.
+At the French Open, Hantuchová was upset in the third round by Anabel Medina Garrigues.

 After defeating Eleni Daniilidou in the third round of the Tier III grass-court Birmingham Classic, Hantuchová returned to the top 10 for the first time since August 2003.
 She then lost to Marion Bartoli in the quarterfinals, in three sets.
-The following week at the Tier III Ordina Open in 's-Hertogenbosch, Hantuchová defeated world No. 6 Ana Ivanovic in the quarterfinals, before losing to Chakvetadze in the semifinals.
+The following week at the Tier III Rosmalen Open in 's-Hertogenbosch, Hantuchová defeated world No. 6, Ana Ivanovic, before losing to Chakvetadze in the semifinals.
 This result caused Hantuchová to drop out of the top 10.
 Hantuchová was the tenth-seeded player at Wimbledon and did not lose a set in her first two matches.
 She then defeated Slovenian Katarina Srebotnik in the third round, before losing to world No. 8, Serena Williams, in the fourth round.
 Immediately after Wimbledon, Hantuchová helped Slovakia win its Fed Cup World Group II play-off against Serbia.
 On an indoor hardcourt in Košice, she beat Ana Timotić and Vojislava Lukić.